-- 111. Growers incorporate and re-allege paragraphs 1-110 as if fully set forth herein. - 112.
+- 117. Growers incorporate and re-allege paragraphs 1-116 as if fully set forth herein. - 118.
 Defendants issued the Dicamba Decision under FIFRA and included the Application Restrictions pursuant to their FIFRA authority.
-7 U.S.C. § 136 et seq. - 113.
-As such, the Dicamba Decision is judicially reviewable under FIFRA, as an EPA decision issued without a hearing and not otherwise committed to Defendants' discretion, and under the APA, as a final agency action.
-7 U.S.C. § 136n(a); 5 U.S.C. § 706.
+7 U.S.C. § 136 et seq. - 119.
+As such, the Dicamba Decision is judicially reviewable under FIFRA, as an EPA decision issued without a hearing and not otherwise committed to Defendants'

-&lt;sup>54 See Incidents and Impacts Report at 22-23.
+54 See Incidents and Impacts Report at 22-23.
 One acre equals 43,560 square feet.

-&lt;sup>55 See Dicamba Memorandum at 4.
+55 See Dicamba Memorandum at 4.

-&lt;sup>56 These calculations assume the downwind buffer is, in fact, only applied downwind.
+56 These calculations assume the downwind buffer is, in fact, only applied downwind.

-&lt;sup>57 See Dicamba Memorandum at 4.
+57 See Dicamba Memorandum at 4.

-&lt;sup>58 Incidents and Impacts Report at 21-24.
+58 Incidents and Impacts Report at 21-24.

-&lt;sup>59 Incidents and Impacts Report at 21-24.
+59 Incidents and Impacts Report at 21-24.